-NDVI = (NIR - R)/(NIR + R) Eq.2
+$$NDVI = (NIR - R)/(NIR + R).$$ (2)

-R and NIR are radiances in the red (640-660 nm) and the near infrared (780-920 nm) bands, respectively.
-Radiances are measured using a laboratory made NDVI sensor (Pontailler et al. 2003).
+R and NIR are radiances in the red (640-660 nm) and the near-infrared (780-920 nm) bands, respectively.
+Radiances are measured using a laboratory-made NDVI sensor (Pontailler et al., 2003).
 A description of this sensor and its use for estimating phenological metrics in various biomes is given in Soudani et al. (2012) and Hmimina et al. (2013).
-Briefly, the sensor is positioned at the top of the EC flux tower in Fontainebleau-Barbeau forest, about 7 m above the canopy, directed downwards and inclined about 20-30° to the vertical and facing south to avoid the hot-spot effects in canopy reflectance when the viewing direction is collinear with the solar direction.
-The field of view of the sensor was 100° and the area observed is a few tens of m.
-Measurements are acquired continuously every half-hour.
+Briefly, the sensor is positioned at the top of the EC flux tower in the Fontainebleau-Barbeau forest, about 7 m above the canopy, directed downwards and inclined about 20-30° to the vertical and facing south to avoid the hot-spot effects in canopy reflectance when the viewing direction is collinear with the solar direction.
+The field of view of the sensor was 100° and the area observed is a few tens of square meters.
+Measurements are acquired continuously every half hour.
 Noisy data, mainly due to rainfall and very low radiation conditions, were removed according the procedure described in Soudani et al. (2012).
-This procedure consists in keeping only NDVI measurements recorded when the ratio between global radiation (RGin) measured above the canopy and the exoatmospheric radiation (Rex) at the top of atmosphere exceeds the threshold of 0.6, considered to be the threshold for distinguishing between clear and overcast sky conditions (Soudani et al. 2012).
-Then, daily average of filtered NDVI data acquired between 10h and 14h (UT) is considered to minimize the effects of daily variations in solar angle.
-Finally, filtered and daily averaged NDVI data were used in Eq.1.
+This procedure consists in keeping only NDVI measurements recorded when the ratio between global radiation (R{Gin}) measured above the canopy and the exo-atmospheric radiation (R{ex}) at the top of atmosphere exceeds the threshold of 0.6, considered to be the threshold for distinguishing between clear and overcast sky conditions (Soudani et al., 2012).
+Then, the daily average of filtered NDVI data acquired between 10:00 and 14:00 UT is considered to minimize the effects of daily variations in solar angle.
+Finally, filtered and daily averaged NDVI data were used in Eq.
+(1).

-2.3.3.
-RGB camera
+2.3.3 RGB camera

-Digital pictures (resolution of 2590 x 1920 pixels) of the forest canopy are acquired continuously every hour between 8h - 17h (UT) with an Axis P1347 camera installed next to and according to the same geometric configuration of the NDVI sensor.
+Digital pictures (resolution of 2590×1920 pixels) of the forest canopy are acquired continuously every hour between 08:00 to 17:00 UT with an AXIS P1347 camera installed next to and according to the same geometric configuration of the NDVI sensor.
 In order to minimize effects of changing illumination conditions, a white PVC panel is installed in the camera field of view (FOV) and used as a reference.
-Pictures (10/day) were processed automatically under MATLAB.
-At first, three regions of interest (ROI) were delineated on a spring picture.
-Two ROI, having an area of 3000 pixels and 1140 pixels, respectively, are located on the reference panel.
-The third ROI is located over the vegetation area that covers the central region of the picture (2 M pixels).
-To convert RGB data measured by the camera to pseudo-reflectance ( $\rho R$ , $\rho G$ , $\rho B$ ), digital counts in Red, Green and Blue bands of the vegetation ROI were averaged and divided by the averages of R, G and B measured on the two white ROI on the reference PVC panel.
-These pseudo-reflectances were averaged on daily basis (10 values per day, corresponding to the hourly sampling) and used to determine daily Greenness Chromatic Coordinate (GCC) as follows:
+Pictures $(10 d^{-1})$ were processed automatically under MATLAB.
+At first, three regions of interest (ROIs) were delineated on a spring picture.
+Two ROIs, having an area of 3000 pixels and 1140 pixels, respectively, are located on the reference panel.
+The third ROI is located over the vegetation area that covers the central region of the picture (2 MP pixels).
+To convert RGB data measured by the camera to pseudo-reflectance $(\rho R, \rho G, \rho B)$, digital counts in red, green and blue bands of the vegetation ROI were averaged and divided by the averages of R, G and B measured on the two white ROIs on the reference PVC panel.
+These pseudo-reflectances were averaged on a daily basis (10 values per day, corresponding to the hourly sampling) and used to determine the daily GCC as follows:

-$$GCC = \rho G / (\rho R + \rho G + \rho B)$$ Eq.3
+$$GCC = \rho G / \left(\rho R + \rho G + \rho B\right). \tag{3}$$

-170 Phenological markers are then extracted from GCC time-series according Eq.1.
+Phenological markers are then extracted from GCC time series according Eq.
+(1).

-2.3.4.
-Broad-band NDVIbr and fraction of reflected radiation fRvis
+2.3.4 Broadband NDVIbr and fraction of reflected radiation $f R{vis}$